Liquid Trace™ Hematology

 Multiple myeloma is a malignancy originating in plasma cells.
 It is characterized by bone marrow infiltration, excessive production of monoclonal proteins, bone destruction, plasma cell aggregates, renal involvement, and associated anemia and immunodeficiency.

 Multiple myeloma is heterogeneous in its genetic abnormalities and shows molecular evolution during disease progression and treatment.
 In addition, there is molecular diversity between subclones in the same or different bone marrow (BM) sites, between BM and the extramedullary sites, and between individuals.
-These features may explain why despite improving and longer overall median survival over the past few years, some patients survive for decades, whereas others succumb to the disease rapidly.
-As a result of these characteristics, optimal management of this malignancy requires testing modalities capable of capturing a comprehensive profile of the mutational and chromosomal landscape of the disease, enabling new risk stratification systems and individual therapy options previously unavailable.
+These features may explain why, despite improving and longer overall median survival over the past few years, some patients survive for decades whereas others succumb to the disease rapidly.
+As a result of these characteristics, optimal management of this malignancy requires testing modalities capable of capturing a comprehensive profile of the mutational and chromosomal landscape of the disease, enabling new risk stratification systems and individual therapy options.

-Liquid biopsy has emerged as a promising non-invasive diagnostic tool frequently used in solid tumors but rarely used in multiple myeloma.
-While bone marrow biopsy, supplemented by flow cytometry, immunohistochemistry, cytogenetics and Fluorescent In Situ Hybridization (FISH) has traditionally been the gold standard for diagnosis and follow-up of multiple myeloma patients, liquid biopsy is emerging as a one-stop source, capable of not only supplementing, but increasingly replacing and surpassing many facets of traditional bone marrow biopsy.
-It offers several advantages over traditional bone marrow biopsy for evaluation of multiple myeloma, including but not limited to ease of sampling, real-time monitoring, identification of potential molecular targets, drug resistance and enhanced detection of chromosomal abnormalities, translocations, gene amplifications and assessment of B-cell as well as T-cell clonality.
+Liquid biopsy has emerged as a promising non-invasive diagnostic tool used frequently in solid tumors but rarely in multiple myeloma.
+Bone marrow biopsy supplemented by flow cytometry, immunohistochemistry, cytogenetics, and fluorescence in situ hybridization (FISH), has traditionally been the gold standard for diagnosis and follow-up of multiple myeloma patients.
+However, liquid biopsy is emerging as a one-stop source, capable of not only supplementing, but increasingly replacing and surpassing many facets of traditional bone marrow biopsy.
+It offers several advantages over traditional bone marrow biopsy for evaluation of multiple myeloma, including but not limited to ease of sampling; real-time monitoring; identification of potential molecular targets and drug resistance; enhanced detection of chromosomal abnormalities, translocations, gene amplifications; and assessment of B-cell and T-cell clonality.

-Liquid biopsy also has the potential to be used as an ultimate tool for measuring minimal residual disease because it provides information on b-cell clonality as well as mutations.
+Liquid biopsy also has the potential to be used to assess measurable residual disease because it provides information on B-cell clonality as well as mutations.

 Clinical History

-• The patient has a free kappa light chain of 1195 mg/L and a free lambda light chain of 3.2 mg/L with a kappa to lambda ratio of 373.
-Immunofixation shows an IgG monoclonal protein with kappa light chain specificity.
+The patient had a free kappa light chain level of 1195 mg/L and a free lambda light chain level of 3.2 mg/L, with a kappa to lambda ratio of 373.
+Immunofixation showed an IgG monoclonal protein with kappa light chain specificity.

 Case study Detection of Multiple Myeloma - table 1